-Looking for more easy plant-based dinner recipes with chickpeas or spinach?
-Check out these SGTO favorites!
+More easy plant-based dinner recipes with chickpeas or spinach:

-- 2 cups frozen spinach (80 grams, starts as 2 cups and then gets rinsed and strained to be ½ cup)
+- 2 cups frozen spinach starts as 2 cups and then gets rinsed and strained to be ½ cup

-- 1 can cooked chickpeas (about 1 ½ cups chickpeas strained or 210 grams)
+- 1 can cooked chickpeas about 1 ½ cups chickpeas strained

-- 1 flax egg (1 Tbsp (10 grams) ground flax mixed with 3 Tbsp water)
+- 1 flax egg 1 Tbsp ground flax mixed with 3 Tbsp water

-- ¾ cup oat flour (75 grams, oat flour is just finely ground rolled oats)
+- ¾ cup oat flour oat flour is just finely ground rolled oats

 - First, run the frozen spinach under warm water until soft.
 Then, squeeze out all the water from the rinsed spinach.